 Pull to the Right for Sirens and Lights

-Still, the biggest problem is getting emergency vehicles to the scene of an emergency safely, especially in urban traffic and during peak traffic periods.
-All drivers must know their responsibilities when approached by an emergency vehicle with its red lights flashing or siren sounding.
+All drivers should know their responsibilities when approached by an emergency vehicle with its lights flashing and/or siren sounding.
+Here's the law:

 4511.45 Right-of-way of public safety vehicles

-Our members train regularly on safe driving practices.
-Emergency vehicles will usually try and pass to the left since you should be pulling to the right.
-However, distracted drivers, or those blocking intersections or roadways may negate that possibility.
+- Be aware that we will normally try to pass to your left since you should be pulling to the right.
+However, distracted drivers or those blocking intersections or roadways may negate that possibility, so be prepared for us to use other options.